syslogic/cloudbuild-android/README.md

 # How to use it?

  - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and setup a build [triggers](https://console.cloud.google.com/cloud-build/triggers) there.
- - After having built it, a new container should show up below `eu.gcr.io/$PROJECT_ID/cloudbuild`.
+ - After having successfully built it, a new container should show up below `eu.gcr.io/$PROJECT_ID/cloudbuild`.
- - The container can then be referenced in another Android project's source repository's `cloudbuild.yaml`.
+ - The container can be referenced in another Android project's source repository's `cloudbuild.yaml`.

+# Usage examples

- - For example, this uploads the built APK file to `gs://eu.artifacts.$PROJECT_ID.appspot.com/android/`:
+a) This uploads the built APK file to `gs://eu.artifacts.$PROJECT_ID.appspot.com/android/`:
 ````
 # cloudbuild.yaml